Wednesday, 24 December 2025

 We were unsure if Santa was meant to be naked underneath his regalia, but the freezing air settled our minds on that issue.

-It got up my nose, tickled my lips, and after a minute or two of breathing, returned to my senses the less-than delightful scent of the previous night’s Rogan Josh.
+It got up my nose, tickled my lips, and after a minute or two, returned to my schnozz the less-than delightful scent of the previous night’s Rogan Josh.

-And so, out onto the streets, followed by a gaggle of giggling girly shop assistants.
+And so, out onto the streets, followed by a gaggle of giggling shop assistants.

 “Cor!
 Look at those two sex bombs!”

-We asked the boss if it wasn’t a little excessive having two Santas out there together, but once again, his answer was beyond reason.
+We asked the boss if it wasn’t a little excessive having two Santas out there, but once again, his answer was beyond reason.

-“Most places they get one, so in Golders Green, they get two!”
+“Most places they only get one, so in Golders Green, they get two!”

 Chris and I started to shake our buckets, trying to catch a generous eye.
 People were ready and eager to give.
-Great Ormond Street Children’s hospital was a cause that crossed the barriers of race and religion, although I felt a little saddened to have to treat a hospital like a charity.
+Great Ormond Street Children’s hospital was a cause that crossed the barriers of race and religion, although I felt saddened to treat a hospital like a charity.

-We had been provided with bags of lollipops, which we were meant to give to sweet little kiddies who came up to us.
+We'd been provided with bags of lollipops, for any sweet little kiddies who came up to us.

 Unfortunately, (or maybe most fortunately) children are trained to stay away from strange men bearing candy.
 The combination of my costume, and the ultra-deep voice I adopted for my role seemed to scare the hell out of the wee darlings.